farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 ### Add Tension

 When you `add tension` to an action roll, you can ask the GM _"What would adding tension would look like here?"_.
-The GM then offers a complication, like ticking segments on a danger clock, inflicting stress on your character, or adding more drama to the narrative.
+The GM then offers a `consequence`, like ticking segments on a danger clock, inflicting stress on your character, or adding more drama to the narrative.

 If you accept the deal, add `+1d6` to your dice pool.